joseantonio002/My-summary-of-Why-Machines-Learn/chapter_5.md

 - In high-dimensional spaces, data points become sparse.
 The more features we have, the harder it is to find similar data.
 - Data becomes sparse, distance metrics (like Euclidean distance) lose meaning, overfitting becomes more likely, computation becomes more expensive
 - To reduce dimensionality, we use a technique called PCA (principal component analysis)
+- One way to mitigate the problem would be to increase the number of data samples.
+Unfortunately, for the solution to work, this number must grow exponentially with the number of dimensions, and so, the method runs out of steam very quickly.
+The curse takes over